michaelmusty/.dotfiles/ISSUES.markdown

 *   The checks gscr(1df) makes to determine where it is are a bit naive (don't work with bare repos) and could probably be improved with some appropriate git-reflog(1) calls
-*   The \xFF syntax for regex as used in rfct(1df) is not POSIX.
-Need to decide if it's well-supported enough to keep it anyway.
 *   I can probably share my psql() completions/shortcuts after sanitizing them a bit
 *   A key binding for importing sections of the screen and optionally uploading